Loading...

 Fill Out the IRS Form 5695

+IRS Form 5695 is critical for claiming solar tax.
+Let’s look at a quick guide to filling out this document.
 Remember, this is only a guide and not tax advice, so it’s also a good idea to seek advice from a tax professional if you feel confused or are doing it for the first time.

 Guidelines for Filling the IRS Form 5695

-While you are filling the IRS Form 5695, here are some of the salient features worth noting:
+While you are filling out the IRS Form 5695, here are some of the salient features worth noting:

 • Enter your solar panel cost, including the installation costs.
-Ensure that the figures are accurate, as mentioned in the purchase and installation receipts.
+Ensure the figures are accurate, as mentioned in the purchase and installation receipts.

 • You will also add solar water heating property, wind energy property, and geothermal heat pump cost.